 Gulf Oil Gusher: Danger of Tsunamis From Methane?
 DK Matai.Chairman: mi2g, ATCA, The Philanthropia, http://www.huffingtonpost.com/dk-matai/gulf-of-mexico-danger-of_b_619095.html.
 According to geologists, the first signs that the methane may burst its way through the bottom of the ocean would be manifest via fissures or cracks appearing on the ocean floor near the damaged well head.

-Posted by Robert O'Dowd on Jun 23 2010, With 0 Reads, Filed under Politics.
+Posted by Robert O'Dowd on June 23, 2010, With 1578 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.